Anders44/F20-1015/syllabus.md

 I did not order this via the UW bookstore - so if you want a print copy - you will need to order it.

 There will be outside reading also.
-I will provide links or .pdf's.
+I will provide links or .pdfs.

 ## Required Projects